 An approximant is a sound that's made by constricting your mouth a little, but not enough to create turbulence in the flow of air - that would make it a fricative.
 On the vowels page, you met some semivowels - they're approximants.
 The laterals that aren't fricatives or affricates are also approximants.

 But here we're going to meet some more approximants, written in Musa with a circle top.
-They're an odd group: the first three are labial and coronal, the middle four are rhotic, and the last two are radical.
+They're an odd group: the first three are labial and coronal, the middle four are rhotic, the next two are dorsal, and the last two are radical.

 Musa also has approximant letters for w̬ and y̬ that are different from the semivowels w and y .
 They're rare, but can be used to spell the semivowels in cases where they conflict with the same letters being used as suffixes, for example Proto Indo-European w.